-NCPHWR focuses on two main programmes of research: Children & Young People and the maintenance of an extended healthier working life.
+NCPHWR focuses on two main programmes of research: Healthy development for Children & Young People and Healthy Ageing.

 This is supported by considerable evidence that effective early intervention during childhood and youth is most likely to break the cycle of health inequalities and of the increasing health, social and economic costs of long-term health conditions.

 NCPHWR researchers use data to improve the understanding of the health of children and young people and of the impact that policy and services have on their outcomes.
 Previous research includes:

 NCPHWR researchers use linked data to study the factors that could help people in Wales live both a longer and healthier life.
 Previous research includes: